demery/iso639-config/README.md

 # Iso639Config

-ISO-639 config is an application that allows you to configure which of the nearly 500 ISO 639 languages to display in your application.
+ISO-639 config is a Rail mountable engine that allows you to configure which of the nearly 500 [ISO 639-2][] languages to display in your application as select and check box options.

 ## Installing